MrRobz/my-little-tech-life-blog/_posts/2020-03-01-ember-monorepo.markdown

 Sometime you might not even need monorepo especially when something like [embroider](https://github.com/embroider-build/embroider) is on the rise.

-You mostly don't need a monorepos when:
+You mostly don't need a monorepo when:
 * your team size is small
 * project source code is not that big
 * Can't split code into modules or there is no need